 - Image path definition

-Please note that images defined in the Stream Deck editor (for the action) always have precedence.
+Please note that images defined in the Stream Deck editor (for the action) always take precedence.
 If you define an image in the editor, you will always see that image regardless of what you define in this file.
 In order for images defined in the file to be displayed, please make sure that no image is defined in the editor.

 The full path to images must be defined.
 To simplify path definitions, replacement strings can be used enclosed by % characters.